henrynash/elements/an/AnthaAcademy/Lesson1_Commands/Lesson1_Sample_Workflows/C_differentcomponents/readme_flags.md

 ### antha run --parameters --workflow

 By default the antharun command uses a parameters file named parameters.json and a workflow file named workflow.json.
-If these files are named differently you’ll need to use the --parameters and/or --workflow flags to specify which files to use.
+If these files are named differently you'll need to use the --parameters and/or --workflow flags to specify which files to use.

 To run the parameters found in this folder you'll need to run this: